timgott/wayfire-shadows/README.md

 that remains in the code.

 ## Compile and install

+This branch targets wayfire master version.
+If you want to build for wayfire 0.7.x, switch to the branch `backport0.7`.

 You should have first compiled and installed wlroots, wf-config and wayfire.

 - Get the sources